 - !
 Expect the same level of demographic detail for the most vulnerable population as we do for the general population. - !
-Reference recent data (2020 or more recent). - !
-Do not provide demographic information for the most vulnerable population that is identical to the demographic information provided for the general population. - !
-Some plans provide a demographic comparison between the general and most vulnerable populations in the form of a table to meet the factor.
+SNPs renewing their contract(s) after year two of operations must provide their own historical data instead of other local, national, or proxy data. - !
+Reference recent data (2021 or more recent).
+Specify data sources and years. - !
+Do not provide demographic information for the most vulnerable population that is identical to the demographic information provided for the general population. - Some plans provide a demographic comparison between the general and most vulnerable populations in the form of a table to meet the factor.